 This article is part of the Real Economy Project.
 Take action at BanksterUSA.org.

-This is the portal page to a collection of editable wiki profiles of the bankers, financial companies, lobbyists, reformers, front groups, issues and legislation related to the financial crisis and the bank bailout.
-You can help us build this library and document the people and policies behind the financial crisis by visiting the "Help Out" section below.
+In 2008, the big banks on Wall Street blew a hole in the economy that will take many years to repair.
+This is the portal page to a collection of editable wiki profiles of the bankers, financial companies, lobbyists, and front groups who contributed to the financial crisis or benefited from the bank bailout.
+Help us build this library by visiting the "Help Out" section below.
 Don't let the Banskters write the history of this tumultuous time in America!(About/contact)

 edit